Digao-Onofri/C_Language_Exercises/README.md

 ## 📄 File Structure
 ### 📌 File Name

-The name is always set with the exercise number in the order that I developed.
+The name is always set with the exercise number in the order that I developed plus the standard file extention of the C programming language.
-- <01.c>
+- Example: <01.c>

 ### 📌 Content Structure